Kinomichan/Birdie-Target/README.md

 # Birdie-Target

-This code runs on on Raspbberry Pi Pico with CircuitPython.
+This code runs on Raspbberry Pi Pico with CircuitPython.